threatwinds/api-docs/auth/session.md

 ```

 > **Note**: The session is not fully active until it is verified with the verification code sent to your email.

-> To get information about responses and error codes please refer to the [Restful API definition](https://intelligence.threatwinds.com/api/auth/v2/swagger/index.html).

 ## Check session {#checkSession}